junxit/us-congress-bills-110/bill.md

 That it is the sense of Congress that—

-- **(1)** open access to mental health treatment and services and public awareness of mental illness is of paramount importance;
+- **(1)** improved access to mental health treatment and services and public awareness of mental illness are of paramount importance;
-- **(2)** there is an important need for improved access to care, treatment and services, including employment and housing for those diagnosed with severe and persistent mental health disorders, and improved public awareness of mental illness; and
+- **(2)** there is an important need for improved access to care, treatment, and services for those diagnosed with severe and persistent mental health disorders and improved public awareness of mental illness; and
 - **(3)** an appropriate month should be recognized as Bebe Moore Campbell National Minority Mental Health Awareness Month to enhance public awareness of mental illness and mental illness among minorities.